 The answer to this question was Hiromi Kawakami’s “Manazuru”, published in 2009 in Japanese and translated to English in 2010.

-The novel’s title revers to a small coastal city in the Kanto region (Shinagawa prefecture), which has only around 8,000 people.
+The novel’s title revers to a small coastal city in the Kanto region (Kanagawa prefecture), which has only around 8,000 people.
 Kei, the book’s main character, is a woman whose husband Rei has been missing for some time.
 She on occasion has the feeling that she is being followed by someone or something, and is mysteriously drawn to Manazuru, which seems to have some inexplicable connection with her lost husband.
+[Update: fixed mistake of ‘Shinagawa’ prefecture to ‘Kanagawa’ prefecture based on a reader comment]

 I’ll avoid discussing the details of the storyline as to not ruin the suspense and mystery, and just say that I really enjoyed this book’s dream-like, surrealistic atmosphere, which was interspersed with scenes from everyday life.
 Certain parts reminded me of classic movies including Inception, What Dreams May Come, and The Sixth Sense.